Describe, Explain, Plan and Select: Interactive Planning with Large Language Models Enables Open-World Multi-Task Agents: Experiments

 \subsection{\texttt{ObtainDiamond} Challenge}

 Mining diamonds in the open-world game Minecraft, i.e. MT8 in Table~\ref{tab:main_results}, has been a long-standing challenge for the community \cite{minerl}.
 It is challenging because mining diamonds from scratch in Minecraft involves acquiring a sequence of difficult-to-obtain items that require complex planning on goals like mining, inventory management, crafting with and without a crafting table, tool use, smelting iron ingot in a furnace, and mining at the lowest depths.
 We take the \texttt{ObtainDiamond} task as a bonus experiment to show the capabilities of our zero-shot planner on complex tasks in embodied environments.
-Previous methods' success rates on this challenge further vouch for its difficulty. \citet{skrynnik2021forgetful,patil2020align} leverages domain-secific reward functions and RL fine-tuning to achieve $\backsim$0.1\% success rate in 15 minutes of game play.
-VPT further boosts the success rate to $2.5\%$ within 20 minutes of play through pre-training on collects $\backsim$70k hours human demonstrations \citep{vpt}.
-DreamerV3 is the first to collect diamonds by training from scratch with a success rate of 2\%\citep{dreamerv3}.
+Previous methods' success rates on this challenge further vouch for its difficulty. \cite{skrynnik2021forgetful,patil2020align} leverages domain-secific reward functions and RL fine-tuning to achieve $\backsim$0.1\% success rate in 15 minutes of game play.
+VPT further boosts the success rate to $20\%$ within 20 minutes of play through pre-training on collects $\backsim$70k hours human demonstrations and finetuning with human-designed reward function \cite{vpt}.
+DreamerV3 is trained from scratch to collect diamonds in a modified Minecraft environment (easier to break blocks) with world models to achieve a success rate of 2\%~\cite{dreamerv3}.

 Our DEPS manages to achieve on-par performance in this grand challenge; our agent achieves a 0.59\% success rate within 10 minutes of gameplay.
 Note our method does not specifically fine-tune for this challenge.
 It is designed to be multi-task in its nature.
 Furthermore, considering our planner operates with demonstration prompts on a fixed Large Language Model, it can be straightforwardly adapted to other open-ended environments with modifications.